Stochastic Calculus with respect to Gaussian Processes: Stochastic integral with respect to Gaussian process

-Thanks to Equality \eqref{oeriheorihv} and Theorem \ref{tardileomalet}, it is clear that \eqref{eioroeirjeoricj} entails, among other consequences, that: Using Proposition \ref{laiusdhv}, it is easy to establish, for all $(F,\varphi,q)$ in $\sS'(\R) \times \sS(\R) \times \N$, the following inequality: In view of \eqref{oiezdozeijdozeijo}, it appears that Assumption \Aaiii is almost necessary to get \eqref{eioroeirjeoricj}, if one deals with Pettis integrals, and necessary if one deals with Bochner integral\footnote{See Appendix \ref{appendiceB} for precisions about Bochner integrals.}.
-Moreover, it is clear that \eqref{ozirfjoerfidezdzejedzzdoij} is nothing but Assumption \Aaivp.
+In view of \eqref{oiezdozeijdozeijo}, it appears that Assumption \Aaiii is almost necessary to get \eqref{eioroeirjeoricj}, if one deals with Pettis integrals, and necessary if one deals with Bochner integral\footnote{See Appendix \ref{appendiceB} for precisions about Bochner integrals.}.
+Moreover, and by the very definition of the space $\sS'(\R)$ as the inductive limit of the sequence ${(\sS_{ -p}(\R))}_{p \in \N}$, Assumption \Aaii entails that, for every compact set $ \cK$ of $\rR_{D}$, there exists an integer $q$ in $\N$ such that ${|g'_{t}|}_{-q} <+\infty$, for every $t$ in $\cK$.
+Thus \Aaiii appears to be only a slight reinforcement of \Aaiip.
+Besides, it is clear that \eqref{ozirfjoerfidezdzejedzzdoij} is nothing but Assumption \Aaivp.
 Thus, the simple considerations given in \eqref{eioroeirjeoricj}, as well as the ones given right above Remark \ref{ozeufhioeruvheirezzezeedzedzedzdu} (about \Aai \& \Aaiip), entail that Assumption \Aa is almost minimal (\ie necessary) to get a reasonable notion of Wiener integral.
-We will show, in the next sections of this work that these assumptions are also sufficient to provide us with a general non-anticipative stochastic integral.
+We will show further that these assumptions are also sufficient to provide us with a general non-anticipative stochastic integral.
+Denote $\cE(\rR)$ the set of step functions on $\rR$.
+We have the following property.